mickare/Robust-Reconstruction-of-Watertight-3D-Models/README.md

 The models and point clouds are each licensed from a third party and are not part of this license!
 You should NOT distribute or use these models against their license.
 A list of the used model licenses and source is at [models/README.md](models/README.md).

-The listed [requirements](requirements.txt) are not part of this license!